-In order to allow students to achieve their fullest potential at Pottsboro Elementary School, it is necessary for the school climate to be conducive to learning.
-We are committed to creating a safe, positive learning environment in which students are taught strategies to be successful in the school setting.
-In order to achieve this goal, discipline must be administered in a fair, individual, and impartial manner.
-The Pottsboro Elementary School Student Support Committee has established the following plan:
+In order to enable students to achieve their full potential in the public school system, it is necessary for the school climate to be conducive to learning.
+In order to achieve this goal, discipline must be administered in a fair and impartial manner.
+The following plan has been established: